Matteus247/Embedded_Systems/README.md

 however future developments would collect information from both the athlete's skates, broadening the available analysis of their technique and health.

+See below for circuit and system diagrams.

 ---

 ### Implemented Features (*within scope of project*):
-1. Jump: peak relative landing force
+1. Jump: peak angular velocity
+2. Jump: air time
+3. Jump: total rotation
-2. Jump: weight distribution (forwards/backwards)
+4. Jump: weight distribution (forwards/backwards)
-3. Jump&Spin: Peak and average angular velocity
+5. Jump: leg stiffness on landing

 ---